GuggisbergSimon/CLD-labo/Labo04/003_DataStorePeformances.md

 ![quota-details.png](deliverables/quota-details.png)

 ```
-As we've run three sets of tests back to back those number are not representative of a single test, but rather the 3 of them.
+As we've run three sets of tests back to back.
+These numbers are therefore  not representative of a single test, but rather 3 of them.

 Cloud Firestore Read Operations : The total number of Read operations
 Cloud Firestore API Calls : The total number of API calls used for reading, writing data, deleting, querying documents, etc